Blog-Details

 Sale Certificate under SARFAESI Act: Format and Procedure

-SARFAESI Act:
+SARFAESI Acts

 The Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest (SARFAESI) Act was passed by the Indian Parliament in 2002.
 The Act empowers banks and financial institutions to recover outstanding dues from borrowers by selling their assets without the intervention of a court.
 The SARFAESI Act is applicable to secured loans above Rs.
 1 lakh.

-Sale Certificate under SARFAESI Act:
+Sale Certificate under the SARFAESI Act

-The sale of assets under SARFAESI Act is conducted by the banks or financial institutions that have taken possession of the assets.
+The sale of assets under the SARFAESI Act is conducted by the banks or financial institutions that have taken possession of the assets.
 Once the sale of assets is completed, the bank or financial institution issues a Sale Certificate to the buyer of the assets.
 The Sale Certificate is an important document that proves the transfer of ownership of the assets from the borrower to the buyer.

-Format of Sale Certificate under SARFAESI Act:
+Format of Sale Certificate under SARFAESI Act

 1. Name and address of the borrower